Ensuring Justice in Child Welfare Virtual Summit

 Summit Resources

 The National Judicial Leadership Summit IV on Child Welfare, was held in September 2019 and was intended to mobilize the legal and judicial community and other child welfare partners around a new national vision for ensuring the well-being of children with their families.
-We urge you to use the key principles to guide your work in your respective jurisdictions.
-We also urge other national partners and organizations to use these principles as a guiding vision going forward.
+Jurisdictions and other national partners and organizations were urged to use the key principles to guide their work going forward.

 - ABA Center on Children and the Law Adolescent Brain Research Toolkit developed by the Youth Engagement Project through support of the Annie E. Casey Foundation.
 It is designed to help practitioners apply adolescent brain science when engaging youth in their court hearings and case planning.